Google Ads vs. Facebook Ads: Which is Better?

 What Is the Benefit of Using Both?

-Using the powerful combination of both Facebook Ads and Google Ads is a great strategy to try for your clients.
-Facebook Ads build brand awareness and Google Ads retarget for conversion–and vice versa.
+A great strategy to try for your clients is using the powerful combination of Facebook ads and Google ads.
+Facebook Ads build brand awareness, and Google Ads retarget for conversion–and vice versa.

 Consider this scenario:

 A Facebook user sees an ad that features your client’s amazing, super-absorbent bathroom towels.
-They click on the ad but weren’t ready to make the purchase yet.
+They clicked on the ad but weren’t ready to purchase yet.
 However, the next time they reached for their old, ratty bathroom towel, they decided it was time to upgrade.

-So they head over to Google, type in ‘bathroom towels’ and they’re hit with a retargeted Google ad featuring your client’s brand again.
+So they head over to Google and type in ‘bathroom towels,’ and they’re hit with a retargeted Google ad featuring your client’s brand again.

-The reverse scenario also works where a user might click on a Google search ad, add something to their cart, and then a Facebook Ad reminds them about what they previously showed interest in (just in case they got distracted).
+The reverse scenario also works where a user might click on a Google search ad and add something to their cart, and then a Facebook ad reminds them about what they previously showed interest in (just in case they got distracted).

-The benefits of using both Facebook Ads and Google Ads cannot be overlooked.
+The benefits of using both Google Ads and Facebook Ads cannot be overlooked.
 If you haven’t already, try implementing this strategy for your clients and see the results for yourself.

 The challenge on the agency side of running both is that you now have two large and complex platforms to report on.
 How do you easily consolidate the data to tell a comprehensive story about your campaign performance?